-ACTIVITY N°22: Real life

-Area: Motivation to learn/ learning difficulties Age group: From 11 to 16 years Methodologies: role-play Duration: 45 minutes
+ACTIVITY N°22: Real life Area: Motivation to learn/ learning difficultiesAge group:From 11 to 16 years From 11 to 16 years Methodologies: role-play Duration: 45 minutes

 The objectives of the activity is to develop motivation to learning in students and especially to learning how to better apply knowledge gained at school or elsewhere.
 It aims at stimulating students to using different sources of information and processing the aquired information.